HOW PIR HANDLES SOUND LEVELS:

 At that time, council:

-- Set up a neighborhood trust fund whereby PIR agreed to contribute cash to a trust managed by North Portland Neighborhood Services for mitigation of those four louder events.
+Set up a neighborhood trust fund whereby PIR/User Groups agree to contribute cash to a trust managed by North Portland Neighborhood Services for mitigation of larger events that have variances.
 These funds have been made available to the public via North Portland Neighborhood Services' annual grant cycle for community projects and events.

 Daily Operation of the Track on Non-Varianced Days: